mattfenwick/NMRPyStar/README.md

     Loop     :=   loop  identifier(*)  value(*)  stop

-Context-sensitive rules:
+Additional constraints for STAR AST:

  - Loops
    - no duplicate keys
-   - prefix of all keys must be identical
    - number of values must be integer multiple of the number of keys
  - Save frames
    - no duplicate keys
+ - Data
+   - no duplicate save frame names

+Additional constraints for NMRSTAR AST:

+ - Loops:
    - prefix of all keys must be identical
+ - Save frames
+   - prefix of all keys must be identical
    - have an `_<prefix>.Sf_framecode` key, value matches the save frame name
    - have an `_<prefix>.Sf_category` key, value is a link to the NMR-STAR data dictionary
    - no duplicate loops, based on the loop prefixes
- - Data
-   - no duplicate save frame names

 Questionable (as in not sure if these are actually enforced) rules:
  - Save frames